Keyboard shortcuts

 Rotations that do not change a coalition’s fingerprint

-Ordering a citizen retirement
+Ordering a member retirement

 4. Publish the new CoalitionConfig fingerprint on the handshake page and change channel.